Beyond Text: Utilizing Vocal Cues to Improve Decision Making in LLMs for Robot Navigation Tasks

 \section{User Interface for Human Evaluation on DNIA Dataset}

 This section details the user interface that we used for human assessment.
-As shown in Figure \ref{fig:user_study_ui}, the website allows user to login and participate the human evaluation session.
-The user is asked to listen to an randomly selected audio clip from the audio dataset and answer the question by choosing the most accurate and efficient answer from a list of five options.
+As shown in Figure \ref{fig:user_study_ui}, the website allows users to log in and participate in the human evaluation session.
+The user is asked to listen to a randomly selected audio clip from the audio dataset and answer the question by choosing the most accurate and efficient answer from a list of five options.
 Once the user select the answer, they need to hit {\it Confirm} button to submit the answer the proceed to the next question.